DataDog/dd-trace-dotnet/README.md

 ## Getting Started

 Before instrumenting your code, [install the Datadog Agent](https://app.datadoghq.com/account/settings#agent) on your application servers (or locally, if you're just trying out C# APM) and enable the APM Agent.
-See the special instructions for [Windows](https://github.com/DataDog/datadog-trace-agent#run-on-windows) and [Docker](https://github.com/DataDog/docker-dd-agent#tracing--apm) if you're using either.
+On Windows, the trace agent is shipped together with the Datadog Agent only since version 5.18.2, so users must update to 5.18.2 or above.
+See special instructions for [Docker](https://github.com/DataDog/docker-dd-agent#tracing--apm) if you're using it.

 ### Manual Instrumentation